|Sovereign Harbour||Estate Agents' COP||Council Tax Wrongs||SH Disability Association||E-mails|

-By Keith A. Forbes and his wife Lois Ann Forbes.
-Both disabled, they now live in Eastbourne, East Sussex and write, administer and webmaster this website.
-Keith is a member of the UK's The Society of Authors and a consumer activist for the elderly and the disabled.
-Both authors went to Pittsburgh to research and develop this article.
-Historical resources in Scotland have indicated General John Forbes shown above and below, who was not married and died childless, was a distant relative via a sibling.
+By Keith A. Forbes.
+Disabled, he now lives in Eastbourne, East Sussex, UK.
+Keith is a member of the UK's The Society of Authors and an activist for the elderly and the disabled.
+He and is wife went to Pittsburgh to research and develop this article.
+Historical resources in Scotland and a genealogist from Dunfermline have stated General John Forbes shown above and below, who was not married and died childless, was related to the author via a sibling of the General's.

 The British Defeat of the French in Pennsylvania, 1758.
-Military History of the Forbes Campaign against Fort Duquesne.
-Douglas R. Cubbison.
-E-Book.
-First Published March 9.
-2010.
-251 pages.
-Price £ sterling 15.04 as a Google E-book or £29.50 in print (Amazon).
-The first complete military study of the campaign directed by British Army Brigadier General John Forbes to drive the French from the USA.
-The author details the leadership, logistics, artillery, training and discipline that led to the campaign's success.
+Military History of the Forbes Campaign against Fort Duquesne. (see above) Douglas R. Cubbison.
+First published in 2010, 251 pages.
+A major military study of the campaign directed by British Army Brigadier General John Forbes to drive the French from the USA.

-General John Forbes and earlier as a Colonel.
+General John Forbes earlier as a Colonel, and as a younger man.
 He was one of the distinguished members of the Forbes Clan of Scotland.

 Pittencrieff House Museum.
 Photo taken May 1, 2015 and copyrighted by author Keith Forbes and Lois Forbes during their visit.